canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/create-your-own-core-image.md

 ```

-You will find back the information you gave in a yaml format, followed by a signature authenticating this document.
+You will find back the information you gave in a YAML format, followed by a signature authenticating this document.
-Every time you change your model definition in the json format, you will thus need to generate this corresponding model assertion.
+Every time you change your model definition in the JSON format, you will thus need to generate this corresponding model assertion.

 The last step will be the easiest: actually building the image!